What is the urachus?

 After control of any infection and surgical removal of the urachal abnormality, your child can be expected to not have any more problems with the urachus.
 There is a small risk of localized infection (< 10%) after removal of the urachus, but this can usually be treated with just antibiotics.

-Link to Urology Care Foundation website for more information:
+Go to the Urology Care Foundation website for more information: